Mahé highlands and surrounding areas Important Bird Area: Flora and fauna

 Land within the national park is characterised by steep terrain covered with dense secondary forest and shrub woodland, punctuated by cliffs and large granite boulders.
 Above 600 m elevation there are remnant stands of primary forest with few exotics.
 Endemic species include the very rare Medusagyne oppositifolia and Vateriopsis seychellarum, the commoner Dillenia ferruginea and Northia hornei, as well as Phoenicophorium borsigianum, Nephrosperma vanhoutteanum, Erythroxylum sechellarum, Nepenthes pervillei and Secamone schimperianus.

 Outside the national park the IBA includes the mountainous area to the south-east as well as the adjacent districts of La Misère and Cascade.
 The latter contain much anthropogenic habitat, such as orchards, small farms, tea plantations, housing, roads and other infrastructure.
-Forests at low and intermediate altitudes are dominated by exotic plants such as Cinnamomum verum, Falcataria moluccana (= Paraserianthes falcataria), Alstonia macrophylla and Chrysobalanus icaco.
+Forests at low and intermediate elevations are dominated by exotic plants such as Cinnamomum verum, Falcataria moluccana (= Paraserianthes falcataria), Alstonia macrophylla and Chrysobalanus icaco.

 The site has been identified as an IBA by BirdLife International because it supports populations of Seychelles kestrels, Seychelles blue pigeons, Seychelles scops owls, Seychelles swiftlets, Seychelles bulbuls, Seychelles white-eyes and Seychelles sunbirds.

-Selected Points of Interest
+Selected points of interest

 Morne Seychellois

 Morne Seychellois is the largest mountain in the Seychelles, standing at 905 m.